Zaicon/InfiniteChestsV2/README.md

 - [x] || via command.
 - [x] Users can interact (add, modify, or destory) database chests.
 - [x] Users can protect their chests via user account.
-- [x] Users can protect their chests via password.
 - [x] Users can set their chests to "public" (other players can freely modify).
 - [x] Permissions for individual functions.
 - [x] Chests refill items (immediately or with a timer).